uwdb/DeepEverest/README.md

 You can choose to persist the indexes to disk with `np.save()` or `pickle.dump()`, or to interpret your DNN and dataset directly.

+### Interpret the functionality of any group of neurons.

 ```
 # Set the target input of interest and the number of top activations you want to inspect
 image_ids = [659]